 Weird and sad events took place here on 13th April 2001.
 Unknown people vandalized the temple during the night: some 60 stones of the Middle Temple and Lower Temple were toppled and damaged with crowbars as well as covered with graffiti – crosses drawn with chalk.
 It is possible that this crime was committed by an occult sect, possibly under the full moon of Good Friday, the 13th.

-Happily the modern restoration technologies including the use of reversible hydraulic lime allowed restoring the stones.
-There arose a discussion that the unique Maltese temples should be closed for public but nevertheless, in 2002 the temple was reopened to the visitors.
+Happily modern restoration technologies including the use of reversible hydraulic lime allowed restoring the stones.
+There arose a discussion that the unique Maltese temples should be closed to the public but nevertheless, in 2002 the temple was reopened to visitors.

-In 2007 – 2009 here and over the nearby Ħaġar Qim were built protective tents to protect them from elements – Sunlight and direct heat, wind and rain.
+In 2007 – 2009 over Mnajdra and over the nearby Ħaġar Qim were built protective tents to protect them from the elements – Sunlight and direct heat, wind, and rain.

 - Tore Lomsdalen, Sky and Purpose in Prehistoric Malta: Sun, Moon and Stars at the Temples of Mnajdra.
 2014.
 ISBN 978-1-907767-41-8